porglezomp/am-lit/portfolio/revised-writing.md

 He lives for seven years in agony of his secret and when he finally gets up onto the scaffold to give himself up he is full of energy, and an almost mad joy.
-When he finally admits it, he stands "with a flush of triumph in his face, as one who, in the crisis of acutest pain, had won a victory."
+When he finally admits it, he stands "with a flush of triumph in his face, as one who, in the crisis of acutest pain, had won a victory" (Hawthorne 273).

 The authors make it no secret that they think that sins should be admitted to honestly so that they can be repaired and forgiven.
 In _The Scarlet Letter_,